 4. Sessions follow a basic structure, starting with what’s “new and good” in your client’s life, followed by any challenges they’re having in the realm of wellness.
 You respond accordingly, with thoughtful listening, appropriate questions, and custom guidance.
-Sessions should last approximately 45 minutes and end with 1-3 specific recommendations for your client to follow.
+Sessions should last approximately 45 minutes and end withone to threespecific recommendations for your client to follow through on.

-6. Repeat the calls every other week for 6 months, gradually adjusting goals and benchmarks as you go along based on the needs of the client, always keeping their original wellness goals in mind to ensure that you stay on track and can show them just how far they’ve come!
+6. Repeat the calls every other week for 6 months, gradually adjusting goals and benchmarks as you go based on the needs of the client.
+Remember toalways keeptheir original wellness goals in mind to ensure that both you and the client stay on track, and you are able to show them just how far they’ve come!

-As a Health Coach, you continue to work with more clients, learning something new from every person you work with and beginning to adjust your unique coaching style, process, and services as you gain experience.
-The above is our tried and true framework that’s worked for thousands of coaches and is a great way to get started.
+As a Health Coach, you will learn something new from each person you work with as you continue to work with more clients.
+The more you coach, the more you will adjust your unique coaching style, process, and services—great things to refine for ultimate Health Coach success!
+The above is our tried-and-true framework that’s worked for thousands of Health Coaches and is the perfect way to get started.

 With more doctors and medical practitioners recognizing the value of nutrition, movement, and other lifestyle factors in overall health, more and more have begun to employ Health Coaches as part of their long-term patient care strategy.
 Integrating Health Coaches into traditional medical care as accessible contacts for patients implementing a healthier lifestyle has created a firm foundation for a better vision of healthcare.